mangos77/m77-raspberry-wifi-node-nmcli/README_es.md

 ```
 {
   success: false,
+  code: 2071,
-  msg: 'Could not reconnect to SSID "other_net" on interface wlan0, because the "other_net" network is not in those previously saved in the system',
+  msg: "Could not reconnect to SSID on interface, because the Wi-Fi network is not in those previously saved in the system",
+  data: {
-  data: { milliseconds: 146, ssid: 'other_net' }
+    milliseconds: 146,
+    ssid: 'other_net',
+    device: "wlan0"
+  }
 }
 ```